onewelcome/identity-cloud-documentation/docs/products/access/api-reference/custom-registration/backchannel-custom-registration.md

 |---------|-----------|--------------------------------------------------------------------------------------|
 | `data`  | no        | Raw registration request data which will be provided to the Onegini Extension Engine |

-This endpoint requires valid API client credentials provided via basic authentication or via url encoded form.
+This endpoint requires valid API client credentials provided via basic authentication.
 It requires the API Client have the `User Registration` scope.

 Example request using `ExampleId` for the identity provider id: